Home

 3. The design provides for efficient and cost-effective residential solar power generation system

-4. Make use of other available technologies
+4. Make use of other available well proved energy conservation technologies and methods

 Building a New Zero-Energy Home